locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 affect plugs and slots in different ways.

-When you :command:`launch` a workshop, an auto-connect task handles the content interface plug, finding a candidate slot, verifying the plug's eligibility for the slot based on their declarations and connecting the two.
+When you :command:`launch` a workshop, an auto-connect task handles each interface plug, finding a candidate slot, verifying the plug's eligibility for the slot based on their declarations and connecting the two.